 A distinct advantage of the Republic of Indonesia is its diversity of tribes, ethnicities, and religions.
-However, the nation's unity and integrity should not be compromised because of this
+However, the nation's unity and integrity should not be compromised because of this diversity.
+Therefore, reaching a consensus to create civic values that govern, and direct society, the nation, and the state is essential.
+Muslims, who make up most of the population in Indonesia, play a crucial part in establishing and upholding civic values.
+Muslims' role in Indonesia's good and bad circumstances cannot be separated.

 This research constructs the concept of citizenship from an Islamic perspective, especially on civic values originating from the Qur'an.
 As the source of Islamic law, the Qur'an has guided citizens in developing the democratic, secure, just, and prosperous society that civil society aspires to.
-The Qur'an explains the principles of civic values, which include unity, self-regulation, upholding justice, honesty, and responsibility; being moderate and tolerant; upholding the rule of law (legal certainty); maintaining ashalah (purity); and recognizing change, plurality, continuing to struggle, growing, and thinking critically; becoming a society that is participatory, humanist, emancipatory, liberal inseparable from the transcendental path.
+The Qur'an explains the principles of civic values, which include unity, selfregulation, upholding justice, honesty, and responsibility; being moderate and tolerant; upholding the rule of law (legal certainty); maintaining ashalah (purity); and recognizing change, plurality, continuing to struggle, growing, and thinking critically; becoming a society that is participatory, humanist, emancipatory, liberal inseparable from the transcendental path.
 In this study, it is hoped that Muslim intellectuals can develop civic values based on the Qur'an to strengthen good and smart citizens.